-Overview of scope of the matters delegated to the management (Supplementary Principle 4-1-1)
+◆Overview of scope of the matters delegated to the management (Supplementary Principle 4-1-1) The Company has established a Board of Directors as an organ for making decisions and supervising management, and a management meeting as a system for executing business.

-The Company has established a Board of Directors as an organ for making decisions and supervising management, and a management meeting as a system for executing business.
-The Board of Directors makes decisions on group management policies and other important matters, in addition to matters specified by laws, regulations and the articles of incorporation.
+The Board of Directors makes decisions on group management policies and other important matters, in addition to matters specified by laws, regulations and the articles of incorporation, while also overseeing the execution of duties of directors by receiving periodic reports from directors on the status of the execution of their duties.

 The Executive Committee is chaired by the president, and made up full-time directors and others nominated by the president.
 In addition to playing a role as an organ for deliberating important matters concerning the management strategies and execution of business of the Company and group, it summarizes and discusses topics in advance to ensure active discussion in meetings of the Board of Directors.
-Corporate auditors (kansayaku) also attend as observers to swiftly detecting and addressing issues and problems.
+Corporate auditors also attend as observers to swiftly detecting and addressing issues and problems.
 Executive officers are responsible for the execution of business in the divisions they oversee.